 The colonial towns of Mexico are real gems

-On our recent six-week trip to Mexico, we visited some of these fabled colonial gems.
+On our six-week trip to Mexico, we visited some of these fabled colonial gems.

-So this time, after flying from Cabo to Guadalajara, we took the first-class bus (like traveling business class on an airplane) to Guanajuato, San Miguel de Allende and Morelia, staying several days in each town.
+So this time, after flying from Cabo to Guadalajara, we took the first-class bus to Guanajuato, San Miguel de Allende and Morelia, staying several days in each town.

 Their historic centers are now all UNESCO World Heritage Sites.